Jeffrey R. Holmstead is an attorney and lobbyist for Bracewell & Giuliani in Washington, DC. Bracewell & Giuliani is a top K Street lobby...

 -Environmental Law Institute debate, "Resolved: EPA Utility MACT is the right tool at the right time," 25:58, June 7, 2011.

-*Southern Co, Duke, Progress and EFH are known members of the Electric Reliability Coordinating Council (ERCC), a coal utility front group run out of Bracewell & Giuliani's office by fellow B&G lobbyist Scott Segal.
-The Electric Reliability Coordinating Council doesn't disclose its other members.
+Most of these companies, including Southern Co, Duke, Progress and EFH, are known members of the Electric Reliability Coordinating Council (ERCC), a coal utility front group run out of Bracewell & Giuliani's office by fellow B&G lobbyist Scott Segal.
+The Electric Reliability Coordinating Council doesn't voluntarily disclose its other members.

 Holmstead in George W. Bush EPA: